About the Award

 Nominations consist of a completed nomination form and a maximum of ten pages of support material outlining the nominee’s accomplishments, as follows:

 - A list of published works and their original publishers and dates of publication; and

 - Do not send letters of support.
 They are not reviewed by the jury.

-- Nominators, DO NOT inform the nominee of his or her nomination.
+- Nominators, DO NOT inform the nominee of their nomination.

-Nominations for this award must be received by 4:30 pm June 30 annually.
+Nominations for this award must be received by midnight June 15 annually.
 (If this date falls on a weekend or holiday, the next business day is accepted.)
 Nominations received after that date will automatically be considered for the following year.